List of Adventure Time characters: Martin Mertens

-Martin Mertens is the deadbeat father of Finn who is a con-artist and thief by profession.
+Martin Mertens (voiced by Stephen Root) is the deadbeat father of Finn who is a con-artist and thief by profession.
 As revealed in the Islands miniseries, Martin was a resident of Founders Island who fell in love with Minerva and raised Finn with her.
-But Martin is forced to leave for Ooo, taking Finn with him.
+Martin was then forced to leave for Ooo, taking Finn with him.
 Martin later abandoned his son in a forest and was subsequently imprisoned in the Crystal Citadel for committing a "cosmic crime".
 Finn and Jake free him in the episode "Escape from the Citadel", although Martin shows more interest in escaping than reconnecting with his son.
 He eventually manages to escape the prison dimension by hitching a ride on a piece of floating debris; Finn's attempt to follow his father results in Finn's arm being severed.
 Martin ended up briefly in Ooo in "The Visitor" after a malfunctioning space-ship he acquired was redirected to Earth by Grob Gob Glob Grod's sacrifice.
 Martin takes advantage of both Finn and a friendly civilization to leave the planet in the spaceship's escape pod.
 After a misadventure on another planet in "On the Lam", acquiring a giant space moth in the process, Martin helps Finn in "The Comet" before leaving for a high plane of existence while making some amends with his son, knowing that though they will never see eye to eye, they do respect one another.

 A character named "Mr. M," also voiced by Stephen Root, appears in "BMO," the first episode of Adventure Time: Distant Lands.
 Although it is never stated in the episode, Mr. M is heavily implied to be Martin: besides having a similar build, Mr. M shares Martin's selfish tendencies, his views on parenthoods, and even says the exact same lines such as "here comes the rascal" and "I gotta get outta here!"
 The episode is set prior to the events of the main series and offers information on what happened between when he left Finn and when he was imprisoned in the Cosmic Citadel.
 When asked by a fan to confirm his identity, Adventure Time showrunner Adam Muto remarked, "That sounds like an unsubstantiated rumor."